WasmEdge/WasmEdge/docs/c_api.md

     WasmEdge_ConfigureCompilerGetOptimizationLevel(ConfCxt, WasmEdge_CompilerOptimizationLevel_O2);
     /* By default, the dump IR is `FALSE`. */ WasmEdge_ConfigureCompilerSetDumpIR(ConfCxt, TRUE);
-    /* By default, the intruction counting is `FALSE` when running a compiled-WASM. */ WasmEdge_ConfigureCompilerSetInstructionCounting(ConfCxt, TRUE);
-    /* By default, the cost measurement is `FALSE` when running a compiled-WASM. */ WasmEdge_ConfigureCompilerSetCostMeasuring(ConfCxt, TRUE);
     WasmEdge_ConfigureDelete(ConfCxt);
     ```

+5. Statistics options

+    The statistics options configure the behavior about instruction counting, cost measuring, and time measuring in both runtime and AOT compiler.
+    These configurations are effective in both `Compiler` and `Runtime` contexts.

+    ```c
+    WasmEdge_ConfigureContext *ConfCxt = WasmEdge_ConfigureCreate();
+    /* By default, the intruction counting is `FALSE` when running a compiled-WASM or a pure-WASM. */ WasmEdge_ConfigureStatisticsSetInstructionCounting(ConfCxt, TRUE);
+    /* By default, the cost measurement is `FALSE` when running a compiled-WASM or a pure-WASM. */ WasmEdge_ConfigureStatisticsSetCostMeasuring(ConfCxt, TRUE);
+    /* By default, the time measurement is `FALSE` when running a compiled-WASM or a pure-WASM. */ WasmEdge_ConfigureStatisticsSetTimeMeasuring(ConfCxt, TRUE);
+    WasmEdge_ConfigureDelete(ConfCxt);
+    ```

 ### Statistics

 The statistics context, `WasmEdge_StatisticsContext`, provides the instruction counter, cost summation, and cost limitation at runtime.

+Before using statistics, the statistics configuration must be set.
+Otherwise, the return values of calling statistics are undefined behaviour.

 1. Instruction counter